Concerns over learning disability deaths

 Of these, the Learning Disability Mortality Review found failings had taken place in one in eight deaths, from abuse to delays in treatment.

+NHS England said £1.4m will be spent this year to complete more reviews.

+It added that "early lessons" will inform the work of hospitals and community services.

 The report comes in the wake of the death of Connor Sparrowhawk.
 Mr Sparrowhawk, who had learning disabilities and epilepsy, died when he had a seizure alone in a bath at an NHS care unit in 2013.

 Southern Health NHS Foundation Trust admitted breaching health and safety law and was fined £2m for the deaths of Mr Sparrowhawk and another patient, 45-year-old Teresa Colvin who died in Hampshire in 2012.